-10th Circuit Impatient at 6th Amended Judgment for Fake Attorney
+Fake Lawyer’s 6th Amended Judgment Rattles Court

-DENVER (CN) — A frustrated 10th Circuit panel Wednesday heard a fourth appeal from a recidivist criminal who pretended to be a defense lawyer, and the judges did not hide their frustration that the trial court considered the page and a half of special conditions it added to the sentence a “clerical error.”
+DENVER (CN) — Hearing a fourth appeal from a recidivist criminal who pretended to be a defense lawyer, a panel of the 10th Circuit did not hide their frustration Wednesday that the page and a half of special conditions they added to the sentence was deemed a “clerical error.”

 After that the trial, the Denver Post reported that Kieffer had represented 16 clients in 10 federal jurisdictions across the country.
 Law enforcement investigated and discovered he had never graduated from law school or been admitted to the bar.
 Federal officials had failed to verify Kieffer’s credentials on several occasions.